 If you can have a heartfelt conversation with whomever you feel wronged you, then go for it.
-But often that isn’t in the cards.
+But often that isn’t possible.
 The person may be unable to hear you, unavailable, or deceased.
-And you are likely to find that the apology isn’t that satisfying anyway.
+And you are likely to find that the apology isn’t satisfying anyway.

 7. Forgiving supports the health of your body.